Beef & Boards Dinner Theatre

-The Phoenix Theatre, Indiana’s only professional contemporary theatre, is housed in a beautiful, new and fully ADA-compliant building in downtown Indianapolis.
+Phoenix Theatre, Indiana’s only professional contemporary theatre, is housed in a beautiful, fully ADA-compliant building in downtown Indianapolis.
 During the regular season, patrons might see an off-Broadway show, a premiere, a comedy, or satire presented in the larger Russell Theatre or the smaller Basile Theatre.
 Shows typically run Thursday through Saturday evenings with Sunday matinees.
 Many productions are issue-oriented on topics of current-day relevance and are therefore most appropriate for ages 13 and up.
 Whatever the show, your mind will be challenged, heart touched, and spirit inspired.

 - Phoenix shows are general seating.
 For those utilizing wheelchairs, you may call in advance to pre-arrange your seats.

 - Audio description services and American Sign Language interpreted performances are available.
 Check the website for more information on dates.

 - Service animals are permitted.
 Please advise guest services in advance if you are being assisted by a service animal.

 FAQ - go to venue details/A to Z.

 For more than 30 years, millions have flocked to this venue which has been the concert home to the nation’s most popular musical acts.
 In fact, the Ruoff Home Mortgage Music Center is Central Indiana’s largest outdoor amphitheater for major concerts and events, accommodating more than 6,000 seated in a pavilion area, and another 18,000 general admission seats.
 Its season generally runs May through September, when music lovers enjoy rock, country, and more from acts that have ranged from Jason Aldean to Journey, Jimmy Buffet, Poison, and the Dave Matthews Band.
 An accessible facility, the team at the center is pleased to provide the best concert experience for every guest.